Book a Brisbane Tour →

 4

-The Whitsundays β€” Australia's Most Beautiful Waters
+The Whitsundays — Australia's Most Beautiful Waters

 The Whitsundays are, simply, one of the most beautiful places on earth.
 74 islands scattered across turquoise-to-electric-blue waters, framed by the Great Barrier Reef.
-Airlie Beach on the mainland is the jumping-off point for all Whitsunday adventures β€” sailing tours, snorkelling the reef, and the famous helicopter flight over Heart Reef (a naturally heart-shaped coral formation).
+Airlie Beach on the mainland is the jumping-off point for all Whitsunday adventures — sailing tours, reef snorkelling, and the famous scenic flight over Heart Reef (a naturally heart-shaped coral formation visible only from the air).

-Whitehaven Beach β€” repeatedly ranked among the world's finest beaches β€” is a 7km stretch of pure white silica sand accessible only by boat or floatplane.
-The swirling tide patterns at Hill Inlet lookout, where the white sand and turquoise water merge, produce one of the most photographed views in Australia.
+Whitehaven Beach — repeatedly ranked among the world's finest beaches — is a 7km stretch of pure white silica sand accessible only by boat or floatplane.
+The swirling tide patterns at Hill Inlet lookout, where white sand and turquoise water merge, produce one of the most photographed views in Australia.
+At night on a sailing trip, bioluminescence lights the water around the boat in neon blue — one of the most extraordinary experiences on the entire Queensland coast.

 Minimum 2 nights in the Whitsundays: one day for Whitehaven Beach and Hill Inlet, one day for Great Barrier Reef snorkelling.
-A 2-night sailing trip aboard a catamaran is the luxury version and utterly unforgettable.
+A 2-night sailing trip aboard a catamaran is the luxury version — utterly unforgettable.

-πŸ“ Airlie Beach, QLD⏱ 2–3 nights minimumπŸ’° Day tours from $185β›΅ Sailing trips from $299
+📍 Airlie Beach, QLD ⏱️ 2–3 nights minimum 💰 Day tours from $185 ⛵ Sailing trips from $299

-Stop 5: Townsville & Magnetic Island
+Stop 5: Townsville, Cape Hillsborough & Magnetic Island

 Stop 6: Mission Beach & Dunk Island

-Mission Beach is where the rainforest meets the reef β€” the Great Barrier Reef sits just 20km offshore and the ancient Wet Tropics rainforest comes down to the beach.
+Mission Beach is where the rainforest meets the reef — the Great Barrier Reef sits just 20km offshore while the ancient Wet Tropics rainforest comes all the way down to the beach.
 This is the easiest place on the entire east coast to combine a reef snorkelling trip with a rainforest walk in the same day.
-Look for cassowaries (giant flightless birds) on the beach walking tracks early morning β€” Mission Beach has one of Australia's best cassowary populations.
+Look for cassowaries (giant flightless birds, up to 1.8m tall) on the beach walking tracks early morning — Mission Beach has one of Australia's best populations of the endangered southern cassowary.
+The Licuala fan palm groves are extraordinary — a unique lowland rainforest found nowhere else on earth.
+Take the FatCat ferry to Dunk Island for a pristine national park, beaches, and walking trails.

-Stop 7: Cairns β€” Gateway to the Reef & Rainforest
+Stop 7: Cairns — Gateway to the Reef & Rainforest

 7

-Cairns β€” The Tropical Capital
+Cairns — The Tropical Capital

 🌴 Final Destination

-Cairns is the natural end point of the Brisbane-to-Cairns journey β€” a tropical city of wide streets, excellent restaurants, and extraordinary nature in every direction.
-From Cairns you can reach the Great Barrier Reef in 1.5 hours by high-speed catamaran, drive to the Daintree Rainforest in 90 minutes, walk across the gorge on the spectacular Rainforest Walkway at Kuranda, and watch the sun set from the Esplanade Lagoon.
+Cairns is the natural end point of the Brisbane-to-Cairns journey — a tropical city of wide streets, excellent restaurants, and extraordinary nature in every direction.
+From Cairns you can reach the Great Barrier Reef in 1.5 hours by high-speed catamaran, drive to the Daintree Rainforest in 90 minutes, ride the Kuranda Scenic Railway through rainforest gorges, and watch the sun set from the Esplanade Lagoon.

-πŸ“ Cairns, Far North Queensland⏱ 3–5 days minimumπŸ’° Reef trips from $120
+📍 Cairns, Far North Queensland ⏱️ 3–5 days minimum 💰 Reef trips from $120

 Day-by-Day Schedule: Brisbane to Cairns in 10 Days

-DayLocationKey ActivityDrive Time
+DayRouteKey ActivityDrive Time

-Day 5β†’ 1770 / Agnes WaterLady Musgrave Island reef cruise4 hrs
+Day 5→ 1770 / Agnes WaterLady Musgrave Island reef cruise4 hrs

 Frequently Asked Questions